gator-labs/chomp/README.md

 ## Testing

 SPL token interaction is thoroughly tested for transfer and burn correctness.
 [Bankrun](https://github.com/kevinheavey/solana-bankrun/tree/main) is used for testing on-chain transactions.
+See `__tests__` for code.

 ```sh
 # Setup test environment